Henrik2k17/OpenShade/README.md

 # OpenShade Enhanced Atmospherics Edition
-OpenShade EA Edition is a C#/WPF tool to modify HLSL shader files in Prepar3D v5.
+OpenShade V5 NG is a highly modified fork from the original program found here: https://github.com/LB767/OpenShade

 ## Getting started
-To use OpenShade, simply download the latest release [here](https://github.com/LB767/OpenShade/releases).

-Make sure to read the included ReadMe!
+To use OpenShade, simply download the latest release Make sure to read the included ReadMe!

 ## FAQ